secretstartups/handbook/incentives/index.html.md

 #### Temporary Add-on Campaign additional tracking for payout

 1. Talent Acquisition Manager will track all referrals set to hired in time period of Add-on campaign.
-2. Talent Acquisition Manager will notify Total Rewards by Slack or email, the first of the month that aligns with the referral new hire's 3 month employment at GitLab.
+2. Talent Acquisition Manager will notify People Connect by Slack or email, the first of the month that aligns with the referral new hire's 3 month employment at GitLab.
-3. Talent Rewards will follow [steps outlined above](/handbook/incentives/#document-a-future-bonus-in-bamboohr)
+3. People Connect will follow [steps outlined above](/handbook/incentives/#document-a-future-bonus-in-bamboohr)

 ### Visiting Grant